 That’s why these films together are so important.
 They’re a big wake up call.
 It ain’t just climate change we need to worry about.
-That’s just one symptom of a larger challenge.
-Humans have put systems for the whole planet under pressure.
-We need live sustainably with the planet.
+That’s just one symptom of an even larger challenge.
+Humans have put all of the Earth’s systems under pressure.
+We need to live sustainably on this planet.
 That’s the big picture.

 Old and new

 The list includes films from many decades ago (when only the odd green film came out) to recent time – when there’s a swag of new green movies released each year.
-It’s possibly a sign of growing awareness of the problems that there seem to be an ever increasing number of environmental films.
+It’s possibly a sign of growing awareness of the problems that there seems to be an ever-increasing number of environmental films.
 Or maybe the problems are getting bigger.
 Or both.

-Have we missed any good green films?
+Have we missed any great green films?
 Let us know what they are in the comments.

 Keep an eye on this list too.
 We’ll be adding other good ones as they’re released.
-Our intention is to make best reference on the internet for finding green movies.
+Our intention is to make this the complete reference for finding the best environmental films.